scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial3.rst

   (the ranking bar's *td* tag), and then "return the *font* tag of each following *td* sibling that it has" (the link's *td* tag).
 | Of course, this may not be the only way to get there (usually there are several expressions that get you to the same place), but it's quite good
   for this case.
-| Another approach could be to find any *font* tags that have that grey colour of the links, but I prefer to use the first one because it wouldn't be
+| Another approach could be, for example, to find any *font* tags that have that grey colour of the links, but I prefer to use the first one because it wouldn't be
   so strange if there were other tags with the same colour.

 Anyway, having said that, a possible *parse_category* could be::